andyd0/wiki-crawler/README.md

   * A global set is used to terminate a path that is known to lead to a cycle
 * There are redirects to Philosophy (e.g. Philosophical) that should be valid.
 To handle these instances, the title of the page is checked to see if it says "Philosophy" even if the link that lead it to there may not be.
 * On rare cases, the link may be to an internal Wikipedia domain (eg. Wikitionary).
 These are allowed.
+* Sleep timer set to 0.3 seconds after each crawl